Home Blog

 The exchange indicated the emails were an attempt to induce this reporter to publish a story about Oshri without evidence or fact-checked claims of harm to anybody.
 I declined to pursue a story.

 The suspicious December 2024 email fits a years-long pattern.
-Between the end of 2020 and 2023, this reporter, Investor News and sources received cyberattacks and phishing emails from fake accounts like ‘Alex Alex’ and ‘Michaela Lake,’ and others.
+Between the end of 2020 and 2023, this reporter, Investor News, aitanavargas.com and sources received fake leads, cyberattacks and phishing emails from fake accounts like ‘Alex Alex’ and ‘Michaela Lake,’ and others.
 Some contained tracking pixels.

 Screenshot of Elitefashion.Fund captured on May 24, 2021.
 Elitefashion.fund is no longer active.

-On December 31, 2020, this reporter received an unsolicited Guerrillamail email from an alleged investor offering compensation for “researching” Elite Fashion Fund.
+The night of December 31, 2020 (going into January 1, 2021), this reporter received an unsolicited Guerrillamail email from an alleged investor offering compensation for “researching” Elite Fashion Fund.
 The sender identified as Thomas A. Moffett, but this reporter was unable to verify his identity.
-He also listed a MN address.
+Unrelated individuals matching this name died decades ago.
+The sender also listed a MN street address.
+No records show the sender is linked to the MN address provided in the email or point to any other similarly named individuals.
+Investor News previously reported that Lubaszka has used pseudonyms and aliases in his personal and professional life in the past.

 A social media search on June 13, 2021 revealed that Hadari Oshri identified as the Managing Director of Elitefashion.Fund on her Facebook account.
 The website (elitefashion.fund) is no longer active.